Import conversational text annotations

 global_keys=[global_key], # a list of global keys, data row ids or global keys

-priority=5 # priority between 1(Highest) - 5(lowest)
+priority=5 # priority between 1(highest) - 5(lowest)

 )